Green League: Politicians

-List of party chairs
+List of party chairpersons

-Current members of Parliament
+Members of parliament from 2019–2023

 The following 20 Greens politicians were elected to the Finnish Parliament in the 2019 parliamentary election.
 16 out of 20 members are first-timers.
 17 of the members are women.

 Current members of the European Parliament

-Since 2020, the Green League has been represented by three MEPs in the European Parliament.
+Since 2024, the Green League has been represented by two MEPs in the European Parliament.